fletchjp/MERG-Arduino-Software/REFLECTION.md

 gitg shows branches usefully.
 It needs to be restarted to show all the branch tags properly.

+I have now become familiar with updating a repository I have forked by updating the branch in GitHub desktop.

+I have on one occasion cherrypicked between branches.

 ## VS Code configuration

 I have had a lot of problems getting VS Code configured and at times I despaired of making sense of it.
 I have stuck with it and have learned quite a lot about how it works.
 There is still more to go.